refraction-ray/iastu-hpc2-manual/users/basics/info.md

 ## Information

-IASTU-HPC2 is a mini cluster which meets high performance computation(HPC) needs in physics research.
+IASTU-HPC2 is a mini cluster which meets high performance computation(HPC) needs in advanced physics research.

 It is free to use for any member from Yao's group.
-The user account shall be assigned upon request to the administrators.
+The user account shall be assigned upon request to the administrators. **Never ever give your accounts to others**.
+The account would get banned if abnormal behaviors are detected.

 The cluster provide both state-of-the-art hardwares and sophisticated modern software stacks for HPC.